-Scarlett Johanson goes to Africa
+Scarlett Johansson goes to Africa

-(RED)’s primary objective is to engage the private sector in raising awareness and funds for the Global Fund, to help fight AIDS in Africa.
+(RED)’s primary objective is to engage the private sector in raising awareness and funds for the Global Fund.
+This is to help fight AIDS in Africa.
 Companies whose products take on the (PRODUCT) RED mark contribute a significant percentage of the sales or portion of the profits from that product to the Global Fund, to finance AIDS programs in Africa, with an emphasis on the health of women and children.

 Also, current partners are American Express (U.K. only), Apple, Converse, Gap, Emporio Armani, Motorola, Hallmark (currently US and Canada), Dell, and Microsoft.
 MySpace.com is the first media sponsor in the United Kingdom and MTV Networks is the first media sponsor in the US.

 Moreover, since its launch in the spring of 2006, more than $110 million has been generated by (RED) partners and events for the Global Fund.
 (RED) money is already at work in Swaziland, Rwanda, Ghana, and Lesotho.